-Emerging Europe looks at the films of the Yugoslav Black Wave, work which transcends borders and time.
+The films of the Yugoslav Black Wave transcend borders and time.

 Restrained by the cliched post-communist lens, the Yugoslav Black Wave is a film movement often cast aside and overlooked.
 Its work is too frequently dismissed as only relevant to the Yugoslav era, the poeticised dissident artist struggling under communism, poverty and state repression.